exasol/pyexasol/.github/ISSUE_TEMPLATE/bug.md

 - [ ] I have reproduced the issue with at least the latest released version of \<PROJECT-NAME\>.
 - [ ] I have added references to issues that sound similar.

-**Tip: Adding screenshots, outputs and logs help to improve clarity.**
+**Tip: Adding screenshots, outputs and logs might help to improve clarity.**

 # Summary
 <!---